We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 Flights in the morning are typically the cheapest time of the day to fly to Kabul.
-Flights in the evening are usually the most expensive.
+Flights at midday are usually the most expensive.

 How long is the flight to Kabul?

 Flights to Kabul, Afghanistan from the United Kingdom range from about 10h-19h.
 If you’re flying out of London, you can expect your flight time to be on the shorter end of this range, while those flying from more northern areas with less available flights, such as Manchester or Edinburgh in Scotland, can expect a lengthier flight time.
 Your flight will also be affected by the number and length of stopovers along your journey.